-This article explains about how you can transform data into a polished, actionable dataset in Rules Engine using the Pivot tasks with a scenario.
+This article explains how you can transform data into a polished, actionable dataset in Rules Engine using the Pivot tasks with a scenario.
 In this scenario, the following have been used:

 Customer: Abbett Ltd.